Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/X-Rays.md

 **A collection of X-rays and other forms of medical diagnostic imagery.** - Have you ever had an X-ray?
 Have you ever wondered how they work?
 Take a look at our collection of exciting X-rays and MRI scans, test your anatomical knowledge and diagnostic skills and find out about the physics behind the images.

-Last initially checked on 2025-01-11 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2025-11-23 by Jeovana Ip (jci25@cam.ac.uk) and double-checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->